andrewbreytenbach/coding-game-quiz/README.md

 In order to acess this website, just visit the following webpage: [https://github.com/andrewbreytenbach/coding-game-quiz](https://github.com/andrewbreytenbach/coding-game-quiz)

 To get a local copy up and running, simply view the index.html file, stle.css, or the script.js file and see how you can play around, copy, and edit the file for personal usage.
-You can also change the password criteria to your personal needs by adjusting the if functions and the variables associated with each prompt.
+You can also change the questions and answers by navigating into the JavaScript file and changing the array options.

 ## Usage